csa-ge/jobs.csa.ge/rules.md

 will be **dire**.

 To make things perfectly clear, that commission is paid by a hiring company, not by an employee.
-We are only operating within Georgian borders and companies that have operations in Georgia, we have **no business** with companies who have no presence in Georgia.
+We are only operating within Georgian borders and companies, we have **no business** with companies who have no presence in Georgia.

 # What are the requirements for employees?